Last updated: March 30, 2026

 Alcohol is the most significant, most commonly used, and most commonly abused drug.
 Intoxication is measured with blood alcohol concentration (BAC).
 It is a depressant (contrary to popular belief that it is a stimulant, as it can ultimately cause respiratory depression).
 The WHO recommends no more than 14 units of alcohol per week.

-Alcohol use disorder (WHO, 1952) is defined as a chronic disease characterized by a fundamental disturbance of the nervous system manifested on a behavioural level by a state of physical dependence.
+Alcohol use disorder (WHO, 1952) is defined as a chronic disease characterised by a fundamental disturbance of the nervous system manifested on a behavioural level by a state of physical dependence.
 AUD is common in occupations with flexible work schedules and those that facilitate access to alcohol

 • How alcoholism manifests (WHO, 1952)